 Tiny typeface letters can be just the thing for petite displays or printer’s drawers.
 The fact that they’re backward is a unique touch, and they play nicely with other small-scale objects, like seashells or little vintage treasures.
 Stephanie Morrison behind acquiringdesign on Instagram pulls this off beautifully with her antique printing shop items.

 Bookend Your Favorite Reads

 Use weighted, substantial vintage letters as bookends, punctuating your beloved tomes.
-They’re much more interesting than run-of-the-mill bookends, and you could look to your initials or a sentiment like “XO.”
+They’re much more interesting than run-of-the-mill bookends, and you could look to your initials or a sentiment like the “XO" bookends shown above from KariAnne at Thistlewood Farm.
 If you’re searching for a bit of personality without going over the top, vintage letters are a lovely addition to a shelf, or for that matter, anywhere else in your home.